-Project Description: ICON Technologies supplied Wespine with the control and monitoring systems for three stations that test the structural characteristics of timber beams:
+ICON Technologies supplied Wespine with the control and monitoring systems for three stations that test the structural characteristics of timber beams: The MOR Tester, the Static Tester, and the Tension Tester

-The systems were implemented using the National Instruments Compact FieldPoint PAC platform.
-The systems acquire and analyse load vs postion data, and pass the raw and processed data to the factory data management system via TCP/IP.
+The systems were implemented using the National Instruments Compact FieldPoint programmable automation controller.
+The systems acquire and analyse load vs position data, and pass the raw and processed data to the factory data management system via TCP/IP.

 The MOR and Tension Testers test the beams to breakage.
 The MOR Tester applies load at right angles to the longitudinal axis of the beam, and the Tension Tester pulls the beam along its longitudinal axis.
 The capacity of Compact FieldPoint to support custom analysis algorithms was an important factor because the cellular timber structure can exhibit a range of fracture behaviours.
 Custom algorithms were developed that could reliably determine the correct fracture point from a range of breakage behaviours without operator intervention.